-Aboriginal peoples have claimed aboriginal title and rights in portions of western Canada.
-Petrus is not aware that any claims have been made in respect of our properties and assets.
-However, if a claim arose and was successful, such claim may have a material adverse effect on our business, financial condition, results of operations and prospects.
+Aboriginal peoples have claimed aboriginal title and rights in portions of Western Canada.
+The Corporation is not aware that any claims have been made in respect of its properties and assets.
+However, if a claim arose and was successful, such claim may have a material adverse effect on the Corporation's business, financial condition, results of operations and prospects.
+In addition, the process of addressing such claims, regardless of the outcome, is expensive and time consuming and could result in delays which could have a material adverse effect on the Corporation's business and financial results.